Update 2023

 Rather than rely on internet hosting, I wanted a local solution so I could have direct access to the files and fuck with it at a moments notice.
 With that in mind, I completely ignored websites offering automatic bot creation and hammered my own out.
 The typical language for creating bots and scripts and other computer wizardry is renowned scripting snake Python.
 Despite having only minimal experience with, and a mild dislike of, Python, it turned out to be the perfect fit.

 Posting to twitter was beyond simple.
 Python's true strength lies in the sheer number of easily importable libraries.
-I had a quick look around and my first pick, Tweepy turned out to be incredibly simple to use.
+I had a quick look around and my first pick, Tweepy turned out to be an easy fit.
 You install, import it, start it up with your API credentials, feed it post data and it just works.

 The script I wrote is pretty straightforward, it functions thus;